John Rowe Moyle: Biography

 Moyle was born in Cornwall, England, to James and Elizabeth Rowe Moyle.
 In his youth he worked in the tin mines of Cornwall, and later became a stonemason, learning the trade from his father.
 He and his family converted to the Church of Jesus Christ of Latter-day Saints (LDS Church) in 1851.
 Moyle travelled to Utah Territory with the first handcart company in 1856, settling in Alpine two years later.

-Both a farmer and a stonemason, Moyle traveled to Salt Lake City frequently to serve on the temple construction.
+Both a farmer and a stonemason, Moyle travelled to Salt Lake City frequently to serve on the temple construction.
 Moyle installed the Temple's circular staircase and carved the inscription "Holiness to the Lord" on the east side of the Temple.
-In 1863, Moyle built a chapel in Alpine.
+In 1863, Moyle helped build a chapel in Alpine.
 He also built an Indian fort to protect his family during the invasion of Salt Lake City by federal troops.

 Moyle suffered a compound fracture of the leg when he was kicked by a cow, necessitating the leg's amputation by his family and friends.
 Moyle subsequently carved a wooden leg for himself and learned how to use it.
 After the accident, he would again walk to Salt Lake City and work on the temple.

 Moyle was married to Phillippa Beer, who was born in Devonshire, England, and (polygamously) to Mary Ann Williams.
 Moyle's son, James Moyle, became foreman of the builders and stone-cutters on the Temple Block in 1875 and general superintendent of the temple in 1886.
-Moyle was the grandfather of James Henry Moyle, a prominent Utah politician, and the great-grandfather of Henry D. Moyle, an apostle of the LDS Church.
+Moyle was the grandfather of James H. Moyle, a prominent Utah politician, and the great-grandfather of Henry D. Moyle, an apostle of the LDS Church.